CodecoolGlobal/tech-interview-workbook-mahanna90/docs/module_progbasics.md

 ### Unix

 #### What is UNIX and what is Linux?
-Both of them are operating systems, but UNIX was earlier, it is running in CLI(Command Line Interface, meaning there is "only a command line, no mouse or graphical elements, at all)
+Both of them are operating systems, but UNIX was earlier, it is running in CLI(Command Line Interface, meaning there is "only a command line, no mouse or graphical elements)
-Linux (based on unix) is one or more steps forward, it enables applications and the users to access the devices on the computer to perform some specific function.
+Linux (based on unix, but open source) is one or more steps forward, it enables applications and the users to access the devices on the computer to perform some specific function.

 Usage:
 *Unix:* The UNIX can be used in internet servers, workstations, and PCs.